cloud-gov/cg-site/content/docs/orgs/meeting-tic-requirements.md

 {{< /diagrams >}}

-For remote workers or partners outside the normal agency network boundary, you should require use of a VPN to ensure that cloud.gov-bound traffic is routed over the agency network and TIC (shown in Figure 15 of the TIC Reference architecture).
+For remote workers or partners outside the normal agency network boundary, you can require use of a VPN to ensure that cloud.gov-bound traffic is routed over the agency network and TIC (shown in Figure 15 of the [TIC Reference architecture](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/482/2015/04/TIC_Ref_Arch_v2-0_2013.pdf)).

-You should then reject requests to your app unless they come from your agency's TIC egress range.
-You can do this by modifying your application logic or deploying a [user-provided route-service](https://docs.cloudfoundry.org/services/route-services.html#user-provided) to act as a proxy.
-(You can create a simple route service by [deploying the Staticfile buildpack configured with a custom `nginx.conf` file](https://docs.cloudfoundry.org/buildpacks/staticfile/index.html#config-process).)
+You can then reject requests to your app unless they come from your agency's TIC egress range.
+You can do this by modifying your application logic or [deploying a user-provided route-service to act as a proxy]({{< relref "docs/orgs/restricting-users-to-trusted-ip-ranges.md" >}}#restricting-access-to-your-own-applications).